-Subaru recalls nearly 400K vehicles to fix stalling problems
+Subaru recalls 640K vehicles globally for stalling problems

-DETROIT (AP) — Subaru is recalling nearly 400,000 vehicles in the U.S. to fix two problems that can cause them to stall.
+DETROIT (AP) — Subaru is recalling about 640,000 vehicles worldwide to fix two problems that can cause them to stall.

-The first recall covers about 229,000 Outback and Legacy vehicles from the 2018 model year.
+The first recall covers about 229,000 Outback and Legacy vehicles in the U.S. from the 2018 model year.
 Government documents say a software problem can stop the low-fuel warning light from illuminating and make the miles-to-empty display inaccurate.
 The problem can cause drivers to run out of fuel and stall, increasing the risk of a crash.

-The engine valve springs in about 166,000 of the vehicles can fracture, causing the engines to malfunction or stall.
+The engine valve springs in about 411,000 vehicles worldwide can fracture, causing the engines to malfunction or stall.

 Most Read Business Stories